Beef Plov (Beef Rice Pilaf) Recipe

 Trim beef of excess fat and sinews (aka the chewy stuff), pat the meat dry with a paper towel and chop into 1/2" to 3/4" pieces.

 Preheat your dutch oven (or your large soup pot with a heavy bottom), to high heat.
 Once it's hot, stir in your 1/3 cup canola oil.
 Once oil is hot, add chopped meat and saute uncovered 7 min over high heat until meat is browned, stirring every minute or so so it doesn't scorch to the bottom of the pan.
 Note: it's important to preheat the dutch oven first for the meat to sear over very high heat, otherwise it will juice out and become dry.

 Reduce heat to medium and Add chopped onion, stirring often until onion is softened (5 minutes).
 Stir in sliced carrots, 1 tsp salt, 1/2 tsp pepper, 1 tsp paprika, 1 tsp cumin, 3-4 bay leaves and continue to cook over medium heat 5 minutes until carrots are softened.

 Add 1 3/4 cups hot water, cover and simmer over medium/low heat 45 min or until meat is tender.

 Meanwhile, rinse rice until water runs clear, then drain and set aside (this gets rid of the starch so you won't end up with a sticky rice).

-Cut off the head of your garlic to expose the cloves.
+Cut off the base of your whole garlic head to expose the cloves.
 Put your head of garlic, cut side down into the center of the rice and sprinkle the top of the rice with 1 tsp ground coriander.